 European Commission vice-president Frans Timmermans argued that the EU directive on work-life balance was important to give “women and men the right to play an equal role at home and in the workplace”.

-According to a joint statement released by Timmermans with EU Commissioners Marianne Thyssen and Vera Jourova, “this is not only about strengthening the rights of individuals.
+According to a joint statement released by Timmermans and EU Commissioners Marianne Thyssen and Vera Jourova, “this is not only about strengthening the rights of individuals.
 The new rules are a model for how to align social and economic priorities […] Better work-life balance for both women and men is not only the fair, but also the smart thing to do”.

 To learn more about what the new European directive entails for parents all over Europe, you can check the EU Commission fact-sheet.

 The changes recently adopted at the EU level must be introduced at the national level by early August 2022 at the latest.
-This means that the Czech Republic, along with the other member states, will have to implement the 10-day paternity leave by that time.